 After putting away the rest of my winter decorations and tableware, I couldn’t wait to get started on creating this Let Me Call You Sweetheart wreath for Valentine’s Day.

-By that I mean, Valentine’s Day falls just after the big trifecta of holidays – Halloween, Thanksgiving and Christmas.
-Not enough time after Christmas and winter seasonal decorations go down and before you know it, it’s time for hearts, flowers and chocolate.
-Ok, there’s always time for chocolate!
+By that I mean, Valentine’s Day falls just after the big trifecta of holidays — Halloween, Thanksgiving and Christmas.
+Not enough time after Christmas and winter seasonal decorations go down.
+Before you know it, it’s time for hearts, flowers and chocolate.
+OK, there’s always time for chocolate!

 So, I decided I needed to make a Valentine’s Day wreath, and I had just the thing to help indulge my crafting itch.